 Soho's diverse and colourful bars and pubs make the area a popular destination for nights out.
-Bar-hopping scenesters, often creating severe foot traffic in the evenings, might enjoy cocktail bars like Experimental Cocktail Club, whilst those looking for a quiet drink will enjoy Mark's Bar.
-It doesn't take too much surface-scratching to separate the diamonds from the rough, though.
-Time Out presents a guide to Soho bars to bend an elbow.
+Bar-hopping scenesters, often creating severe foot traffic in the evenings, might enjoy boundary-pushing cocktail bars or the area's late-night hot spots.
+Time Out presents a guide to the best Soho bars to bend an elbow.
 Know a better bar in Soho?
 Then let us know in the comments box below or tweet your suggestions.
 And don't forget to check out our pick of the best Soho pubs and clubs.

 The best bars in Soho

 This Greek Street wine and cocktail bar is a three-way project between experienced bar professionals, two from the cocktail side of things and one from the wine side.
 The ground floor is a wine bar, with a globetrotting list available by the glass, carafe or bottle.
 Unusual cocktails happen on the first floor, in a lovely warren of darkly lit rooms offering an assortment of seating options.Book now Read more

 It’s quality cocktails in a lacklustre sky-high setting at Aqua Spirit.
 But it's a rooftop bar in Soho, so it's worth knowing about.
 The roof terraces are set awkwardly at the opposite end of the room to the lift entrance and can only be accessed by sashaying through the slick Japanese restaurant.
 It’s a shame the terrace doesn’t have the same chic international style as the dark, sexy interior bar, circular in shape and ideal for perching and people watching.Read more